Barr Blasts Hollywood, Big Tech For 'Kowtowing' To China

 China, he said, is waging "an economic blitzkrieg" to supplant the U.S. as the world's preeminent power, and it's using everything from currency manipulation and state-led strategic investment to cyberattacks and espionage to achieve its goal.

-But the attorney general directed some of his sharpest criticism not at China's rulers, but at the U.S. businesses that he says jettison American values to chase the lucrative Chinese market.
+But the attorney general directed some of his sharpest criticism not at China's rulers, but at U.S. businesses that he says jettison American values to chase the lucrative Chinese market.

-China is aiming to expand its influence internationally, Barr said, including on American soil via what he called American dupes.
+China is aiming to expand its influence internationally, Barr said, including on U.S. soil via what he called American dupes.

 "All too often, for the sake of short-term profits, American companies have succumbed to that influence — even at the expense of freedom and openness in the United States," he said.
 "Sadly, examples of American business bowing to Beijing are legion."